Our seasonal cocktails are inspired by the artists who have helped shape the culture of Venice.

 JACOPO TINTORETTO (1518-1594)

-Nearly 500 years ago, born Jacopo Robusti, Tintoretto was Venice’s avant-garde artist; an Italian painter & a notable exponent of the Venetian school.
+Nearly 500 years ago, born Jacopo Robusti, Tintoretto was Venice’s avant-garde artist; an Italian painter and a notable exponent of the Venetian school.
 Also known as The Miracle of St. Mark, is currently housed in the Galleria dell’Accademia in Venice.
-The rich colors stand to represent the fruits and flavor profiles within the serve – dark berries, rich apricot, lemons and strawberry – the hanging foliage also conjures images of grape vines and complex red grape characteristics – namely Valpolicella; all the working of a complex, yet archetypal cobbler.
+The rich colors stand to represent the fruits and flavor profiles within the serve – dark berries, rich apricots, lemons and strawberries – the hanging foliage also conjures images of grape vines and complex red grape characteristics – namely Valpolicella; all the working of a complex, yet archetypal cobbler.
 A cobbler fit for the patron of the city – The Venetian Cobbler.

 G&T With a View

-Giovanni Antonio Canal, commonly known as Canaletto created a new category of painting, ‘Vedutismo‘ – paintings focused on landscapes in real life.
-He moved to London for few years and that’s the inspiration for the creation of our take on the classic Gin and Tonic.
+Giovanni Antonio Canal, commonly known as Canaletto, created a new category of painting, ‘Vedutismo‘ – paintings focused on landscapes in real life.
+He moved to London for few years and that’s the inspiration for the creation of our take on the classic Gin & Tonic.
 The five gondolas on the painting, carrying with them different spices from the world represent the ingredients of the bitters.
 All being topped up with a tonic water flavoured with Mediterranean ingredients reminding the variety of ingredients in Italy.

 GIACOMO GIROLAMO CASANOVA (1725–1798)